shelleyolivia/learn-tutorials/avalanche/how-to-create-on-chain-nft-game.md

 In the `EPICToken` contract, we will accept the token name and token symbol from the constructor and mint some tokens for the contract owner.

 We also have a faucet method that will airdrop up to 20 EPIC tokens in the caller's account.
-Note that method call will revert if more than 20 tokens are requested.
+Note that the method call will revert if more than 20 tokens are requested.

 # Creating NFTEpicGame smart contract